Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 You can sanitize many things like branches, but be careful and throw away anything that is getting rough or too dirty.

-If you have a backdrop in the enclosure that your gecko can access, make sure to give these a good clean and clean your feeding dish as well.
+If you have a backdrop in the enclosure that your gecko can access, make sure to give these a good clean and clean your feeding dish.

 Once everything is clean, use fresh substrate and replace all the decorations before adding your gecko to the enclosure.